aionnetwork/aion-docs/developers/fundamentals/aion-packages/userlib.md

 ## AionList

 The Aion specific implementation of the Java List interface.
-A list is an ojbect that contains one or more of the same type of element.
+A list is an object that contains one or more of the same type of element.
 You cannon have a list that contains both `String` and `int` elements.

 Take a look at the [AVM API page for AionList](https://avm-api.aion.network/org/aion/avm/userlib/aionlist).